Long Context Modeling with Ranked Memory-Augmented Retrieval: Our Novel ERMAR Model

-We conducted detailed ablation studies on the core Relevance+Re-ranking mechanism, evaluating its impact on perplexity across varying context lengths for WikiText-103 and PG19 datasets.
-The results are summarized in Table~\ref{tab:ablation_relevance_reranking}.
+\paragraph{Ablation on Relevance and Re-ranking.} We further evaluate the effect of the Relevance+Re-ranking mechanism on model perplexity across varying context lengths for \textit{WikiText-103} and \textit{PG-19}.
+Results are shown in Table~\ref{tab:ablation_relevance_reranking}.

-\textbf{Relevance Mechanism Effectiveness}: The relevance scoring mechanism shows strongest benefits at shorter context lengths: 10.4\% improvement at 1K tokens and 7.2\% at 2K tokens for WikiText-103.
-Benefits diminish at 4K tokens and become slightly negative at 32K tokens, suggesting ranking overhead outweighs advantages when memory capacity is sufficient.
-PG19 shows more consistent improvements (1.0\%-9.9\%) across all lengths, indicating narrative text benefits more from semantic ranking as story elements can be referenced non-sequentially.
+The relevance scoring mechanism provides the greatest improvements at shorter context lengths—10.4\% at 1K and 7.2\% at 2K tokens on \textit{WikiText-103}.
+The gains taper off beyond 4K tokens and become marginally negative at 32K, suggesting that the computational overhead of ranking may outweigh its benefits when sufficient memory capacity is available.
+In contrast, \textit{PG-19} exhibits consistent improvements (1.0–9.9\%) across all context lengths, indicating that narrative text benefits more from semantic ranking, where long-range dependencies and non-sequential references are frequent.